Nonverbal autism: Language outcomes

 When considering language abilities in autism, two main theories come into play: the theory of mind and the procedural deficit hypothesis (PDH).
 Both theories share a common approach, aiming to understand the connections between language and non-language domains and explore whether similar behavioral profiles can be elucidated by common neurocognitive substrates.
 The theory of mind in autism provides an explanation for pragmatic impairments in language and communication, attributing them to social deficits and their underlying neurocognitive mechanisms.
 In contrast, the PDH suggests that grammatical impairments, encompassing syntax, morphology, and phonology, in individuals with autism can be predominantly attributed to abnormalities in the procedural memory system.
 Meanwhile, lexical knowledge, which relies on the declarative memory system, remains relatively unaffected.

-For nonspeaking autistic children and adolescents, augmentative and alternative communication and interventions with speech-language pathologists may be implemented to enhance language and communication outcomes.
-They are often given dedicated speech-generating devices that allow them to select pictures to indicate requests or needs.
+Studies of cognitive functioning have found substantial variability among autistic children rather than a single pattern of strengths and weaknesses.
+Kuschner, Bennetto, and Yost (2007) reported that young autistic children demonstrated diverse profiles of nonverbal cognitive abilities, with some performing relatively well on visual-spatial tasks while others showed different patterns of performance.
+These findings suggest that nonverbal cognitive functioning in autism is heterogeneous and cannot be adequately described by a single cognitive profile.

+Minimally verbal autistic people are a heterogeneous population whose spoken language, receptive language, nonverbal cognition, motor abilities, and social-communication skills may differ considerably.
+Limited speech alone therefore does not establish a person's level of understanding or overall cognitive ability, and conclusions should be based on assessments that minimize spoken and motor response demands.

+Augmentative and alternative communication (AAC) includes communication methods that supplement or replace spoken language.
+Unaided AAC includes gestures and manual signs, while aided AAC includes picture systems, communication boards, speech-generating devices, and applications installed on tables or mobile devices.
+AAC may serve as a persons' primary communication method or may be used alongside developing speech.
 Continued interventions can be used to teach them more advanced operations on these devices (i.e. turning on the device, scrolling through pages, or adding additional vocabulary), helping them enhance their communicative abilities independently.

+The use of AAC does not appear to prevent the development of spoken language.
+Systematic reviews have generally found that speech production either remained stable or improved following AAC intervention, although spoken-language gains were often modest and did not replace the need for AAC.